Star Trek Voyager Across the Unknown: Every Hidden Technology and How to Steal Them

 Getting stranded in the Delta Quadrant is brutal enough without realizing half of your ship upgrades are locked behind cryptic question marks.

-When I first opened the research menu in Star Trek Voyager Across the Unknown, seeing a massive wall of unknown technologies drove me absolutely crazy.
+When I first opened the research menu in Star Trek Voyager Across the Unknown, seeing a massive wall of unknown technologies drove me completely crazy.
 You start the game with 45 hidden research nodes mocking you.
 They are split across Engineering, Crew, Science, Combat, and Borg categories.
 If you want to survive the trip back home, you cannot rely on Starfleet standard issue gear.
 You have to beg, borrow, and steal alien technology.

 Finding these upgrades requires scouring the sector map for Points of Interest featuring golden titles referencing classic episodes.
 Sometimes the RNG gods hate you and a required location refuses to spawn.
 When that happens, I highly recommend restarting the sector and reloading your save.
 You also unlock a massive chunk of these technologies by passing brutal skill checks during specific side missions.